jorgenriseth/tsd-conda-channel-creator/README.md

 # TSD `conda` Channel Creator

+**Disclaimer**: This is not an official TSD repository, and only something I have created to simplify my own workflow with TSD and conda environments.

 This repository provides tools for maintaining an offline `conda` channel for use on TSD.
 It relies on lock-files created by `pixi` package manager, to download desired `conda`-packages into a `conda`-channel structure, which may be